 When a class has both constructor overloads and a constructor implementation, the overloads must precede the implementation and all of the declarations must be consecutive with no intervening grammatical elements.

 The function body of a constructor is permitted to contain return statements.
-If return statements specify expressions, those expressions must be of types that are assignable to the instance type of the class.
+If return statements specify expressions, those expressions must be of types that are assignable to the this-type (section 3.6.3) of the class.

 The type parameters of a generic class are in scope and accessible in a constructor declaration.